 This case study demonstrates highlights from our quality report containing various statistics from synthetic data generated through our Syntho Engine in comparison to the original data.

-Consequently, synthetic data is the preferred solution to overcome the typical sub-optimal trade-off between data utility and privacy protection, that all classic anonymization techniques offer you.
+In conclusion, synthetic data is the preferred solution to overcome the typical sub-optimal trade-off between data-utility and privacy-protection, that all classic anonymization techniques offer you.

-So, why still use personal data if you can use synthetic data?
+So, why use real (sensitive) data when you can use synthetic data?

-From a privacy and utility perspective you should always opt for synthetic data when your use case allows so.
+In conclusion, from a data-utility and privacy protection perspective, one should always opt for synthetic data when your use-case allows so.